 Quality Improvement

-The image below shows the QI journey through an improvement project.
-This journey is not linear and is an iterative process.
+The image below shows the quality improvement journey of an improvement project.
+It is not linear.
+It is an iterative process.
+At each stage you should involve people.
+This includes staff, and those with lived experience.

-Below you will find information about the tools which can be utilised at each stage of the improvement process.
+Below you will find tools for each stage of the improvement journey.

-Further QI based tools and information on the Improvement Journey are available on the NHS Education for Scotland Quality Improvement Zone.
+Access other relevant tools and information on the Quality Improvement Zone.

 Resources: